pingcap/docs-cn/pd-configuration-file.md

 + Determines whether to force PD to start as a new cluster and modify the number of Raft members to `1`
 + Default value: `false`

+### `tso-update-physical-interval`

++ The interval at which PD updates the physical time of TSO.
++ In a default update interval of TSO physical time, PD provides at most 262144 TSOs.
+To get more TSOs, you can reduce the value of this configuration item.
+The minimum value is `1ms`.
++ Decreasing this configuration item might increase the CPU usage of PD.
+According to the test, compared with the interval of `50ms`, the [CPU usage](https://man7.org/linux/man-pages/man1/top.1.html) of PD will increase by about 10% when the interval is `1ms`.
++ Default value: `50ms`
++ Minimum value: `1ms`

 ## security

 Configuration items related to security